DavidFW1960/bom-weather-card/README.md

 See that for day 0, if the min/max is missing from the forecast it uses the average component.
 In the weather.yaml package, I use the statistics sensor instead of the custom average component (and provide code for both so you can choose)..
 You can then display these on an entities card like this:
+Note this uses a custom hui_element card in case BOM isn't publishing day 6

 ~~~~~
 type: entities